assetvault/intoken-dapp/README.md

 ## Main contracts
 *  **InToken**

-Serves as the main governing smart contaract for INT tokens.
+Serves as the main governing smart contaract for IN tokens.
 Allows to transfer, mint and burn `InTokens`.

 *  **InShare**

 Serves as the main governing smart contaract for INS crypto-security.
-Designed to distribute and rollout dividents in terms of INT tokens to a community.
+Designed to distribute and rollout dividents in terms of IN tokens to a community.
 Allows to transfer, mint and burn `InShares` but transfers are disabled at the deployment.

 *  **InScore (IN\%)**